samarkinav/ML/README.md

-# University work in machine learning
+# University works in machine learning